seatme/compressor_requirejs/README.rst

 .. code:: python

-        #COMPRESSOR_REQUIREJS config
+        # COMPRESSOR_REQUIREJS config

         # Absolute path to r.js
-        # Default: path to the local copy in this compressor_requirejs package
+        # default: path to the local copy in this compressor_requirejs package
         COMPRESSOR_REQUIREJS_R_JS = 'path/to/r.js'

         # Path to the global build configuration for RequireJS (the
         # "mainConfigFile" in r.js optimization configuration).
 The path should
         # be relative to STATIC_ROOT
+        # default: no global configuration used
         COMPRESSOR_REQUIREJS_GLOBAL_CONFIG = 'path/to/global/requirejs/config.js'

         # Executable path for running the r.js optimization.
 It is preferred to